7budi/Cyber-Security/Notes/Shells/Reverse Shell.md

 | `-n`      | Disable DNS resolution and only connect from/to IPs, to speed up the connection.    |     |     |
 | `-p 1234` | Port number `netcat` is listening on, and the reverse connection should be sent to. |     |     |

+Reverse shell can be explained as a target(victim) connected to us. the target connects back to us.